Have you ever wondered what exactly constitutes a healthy diet?

 “Complete” and “Incomplete” Proteins

-Food containing all eight of the essential amino acids and many of the non-essential ones are called “complete” proteins.
+Food containing all nine of the essential amino acids and many of the non-essential ones are called “complete” proteins.

 Those that have essential amino acids in the right proportions are considered to have high biological value.